Pair invariant mass to isolate background in the search for the chiral magnetic effect in Au+Au collisions at $\sqrt{s_{_{\rm NN}}}$= 200 GeV: Results and discussions

-As indicated by Fig.~\ref{fig1} (a), most of the excess of OS over SS pion pair contributions are from the small $\minv$ region.
+As indicated by Fig.~\ref{fig:mass}(a), most of the excess of OS over SS pion pairs are from the small $\minv$ region (approximately 96$\%$ at $\minv<1$~\GeVcsq).
 Applying a minimum $\minv$ requirement would reduce those contributions.
-It may, however, also reduce the possible CME signal, likely decreasing with the pion $p_{T}$~\cite{Kharzeev:2007jp,Abelev:2009ad} ($\mean{p_{T}}\sim\minv/2$), though a recent study~\cite{Shi:2017cpu} suggests a rather $\pT$ independent signal above 0.2 \GeVc.
-Nevertheless, it is interesting to examine the $\Delta\gamma(\minv>m_{\rm inv}^{\rm low})$ above a certain $m_{\rm inv}^{\rm low}$ value, which would be more sensitive to the CME signal if the signal is a more slowly decreasing function of $\minv$ than resonance contributions.
-This is shown in Fig.~\ref{figHM} where the full-event method is used.
-The $\Delta\gamma(\minv>m_{\rm inv}^{\rm low})$ decreases with increasing $m_{\rm inv}^{\rm low}$ and approaches zero when $m_{\rm inv}^{\rm low}$ becomes large.
+On the other hand, a lower $\minv$ cut would remove a large fraction of low $p_T$ pions.
+It may thus reduce the possible CME signal because the CME is theoretically conjectured to be a low $\pT$ phenomenon~\cite{Kharzeev:2007jp,Abelev:2009ad}.
+A recent study~\cite{Shi:2017cpu}, however, suggests a rather $\pT$ independent signal above 0.2 \GeVc.

+In any case, it is interesting to examine the $\Delta\gamma(\minv>m_{\rm inv}^{\rm low})$ above a certain $m_{\rm inv}^{\rm low}$ value, which would be more sensitive to the CME signal if the signal is a more slowly decreasing function of $\minv$ than resonance contributions.
+This is presented in Fig.~\ref{fig:HM}, where two results are shown.
+Black points show the $\Delta\gamma(\minv>m_{\rm inv}^{\rm low})$ for data in Fig.~\ref{fig:mass}.
+Because the pions are identified by the TPC up to $p_T=0.8$~\gevc, the data do not reach a large enough $\minv$.
+In order to measure the spectra at large $\minv$ with high statistics, we include the pions identified by TPC and TOF detectors with $p_{T}$ extended to 1.8~\gevc, and the full-event method is used.
+The result is shown in red circles.
+The result from the full-event method with the higher $\pT$ range is systematically larger than that from the sub-event method with the limited $\pT$ range.
+The reasons are two folds: the $\dg$ has been found to increase with $\pT$ \cite{Abelev:2009ad} and the $\eta$ gap in the sub-event method suppresses correlation background.
+For both cases, the $\Delta\gamma(\minv>m_{\rm inv}^{\rm low})$ decreases with increasing $m_{\rm inv}^{\rm low}$ and approaches zero when $m_{\rm inv}^{\rm low}$ becomes large.
 Note that residual resonance and other correlation backgrounds may still remain at high mass, and detailed model and theoretical studies are required to draw further conclusions.